The business and our philosophies

 We could and to be honest they would make us a lot of money because they are overwhelmingly popular.
 Although they are promoted as 'premium brands' they still contain meat meal over fresh meat or dried meat.
 They contain corn, unspecified animal fats, wheats, soya and sugar beet pulp which go against our nutritional values.
 James Wellbeloved has rice as the main ingredient on some of their foods rather than having a protein source as the main ingredient.
-For more information on why these ingredients are negative please see our nutrition page by clicking here.

 Both these brands are owned by Crown Pet Food who are a subsidiary company of Mars who also own Pedigree, Iams, Nutro, Chappie, Eukanuba and Cesar.
 Purina, Winalot and Bakers are owned by Nestle.
 Royal Canin and James Wellbeloved claim to have the welfare of the animals in mind but they're owned by Crown who also own brands who have no issue with feeding pets derivatives and sugars, they are just casting their net wide, appealing to all markets to increase their profits.
 They provide cheap brands and premium brands all to make as much money as possible.
 If they truly cared about the animals they would only make 'healthy' foods.
 The same applies to their human foods, Mars and Nestle are not concerned with filling their own species with heart disease and cancer causing sugars and fats so it's hard to believe a company such as Crown who is owned by Mars is truly concerned with 'well-being'.
 It's like a healthy brand such as Innocent Foods being owned by McDonalds.